 Types of crimes include felonies (punishable by a term of imprisonment exceeding one year or by death) or misdemeanors (punishable by imprisonment in a county jail for up to one year or jail and fine).
 These crimes can include murder (homicide, manslaughter), kidnap, assault, embezzlement, theft or sexual abuse.

-James Lobsenz represents clients with criminal matters at all stages of the criminal process, including trial, appeal, post-conviction and habeas corpus petitions.
+James Lobsenz specializes in criminal defense and represents clients with criminal matters at all stages of the criminal process, including trial, appeal, post-conviction and habeas corpus petitions.
 Some of the types of criminal matters include:

 - domestic violence